Maintaining Status for F-1 International Students

 *the length of you I-20 is NINE semesters - this is to allow extra time for you to finish your degree.
 However, your scholarships are only good for EIGHT semesters.
 If it takes you longer than eight semesters to graduate, you will not receive your scholarships.

 Your visa can expire while you are in the Unites States.
 It is only when you leave the United States that you need to apply for another visa.
 The visa is only a key to ENTER the United States.
 Your I-20 and your I-94 card are what keep you here legally, NOT your visa.

 You must be enrolled full-time each fall and spring semester.
 You must have permission in advance from the Office of International Student Services to drop below full-time enrollment for any reason.
 Failure to do so will cause you to fall out of status.
 You may not drop below full-time even after the Add/Drop Period.

 You are not required to be enrolled during the summer term.
 You may enroll for less than full-time during your final semester in a degree program only after completing a request form and receiving approval from the DSO prior to the beginning your final semester.

 Full-time enrollment is:

-Nine (9) hours per semester for graduate or seminary students
+- Nine (9) hours per semester for graduate or divinity students

 Only one (1) online class may be counted towards your full-time load during the fall and spring semesters.
 However, once your full-time load requirement is met for a given semester, you may take as many distance learning courses as you wish.